BRAIN THERACAMP DUBLIN OR KATOWICE

 The Teaching Council of Ireland.
 Reg.
 No: 168807,

-IAFNR USA, Melillo Method ™, Interactive Metronome, DPA UK.
+IAFNR - The Interdisciplinary Association of Functional NeuroSciences and Rehabilitation, USA, Melillo Method ™, Interactive Metronome, DPA Developmental Practitioner Association, UK.
 Professional certification trainings received from a few organisations, such as:

 Picture